 By Chad Gervich

 How to Manage Your Agent provides an informative look at the relationship writers have with their representation.
 It helps readers to understand, navigate, and know what to expect from a manager or agent.
-This book is a must-read for writers looking to learn more about how to progress in their careers and gain representation!
+This book is a must-read for writers looking to learn more about how to progress in the movie business and gain representation!

-I hope these books can help any writers out there looking for a good read on how to get started or improve their skills.
-Even if you've been writing for a while, there's always more to learn.
+I hope these books can help any writers out there looking for a good read on how to get started or how to write more compelling stories.
+Even if you've been writing for a while or have made a career in the film industry, there's always more to learn on the craft of writing.
 Happy reading and writing!